topos-protocol/topos-playground/README.md

 * `Error: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?`

 If this error occurs, it likely means that your `dockerd` daemon is not running.
 Please consult the documentation for your OS and Docker installation to determine how to correctly restart it for your platform.

-* `docker: Error response from daemon: Conflict.
-The container name "/redis-stack-server" is already in use by container "1ccdeb3adf2259168a5f74697013eaab8d61fb18e123e0a4d06545ac4269cc94".
-You have to remove (or rename) that container to be able to reuse that name.`

-This error indicates that the `redis-stack-server` container is already running.
-This is likely because you have already ran the playground, but a `topos-playground clean` was never ran.
-To fix this, run `topos-playground clean` and then try again.

 * `Error: Error response from daemon: driver failed programming external connectivity on endpoint infra-tce-boot-1 (145130455efa244316eb0570064adb584e2c99d18fa2cd8f58b2774f1144d2bb):  (iptables failed: iptables --wait -t nat -A DOCKER -p tcp -d 0/0 --dport 32807 -j DNAT --to-destination 172.21.0.9:9090 ! -i br-de97b637b33b: iptables v1.8.7 (nf_tables): unknown option "--to-destination"`